 We describe the results of our empirical analysis in three different steps.
-First, we show our main results of running regression specification (2) and follow up with exploring heterogeneity in the impact of adoption of the technology.
-Second, we continue our analysis by investigating mechanisms behind the main results.
-Third, we conclude this section with a discussion of the results while linking back to the existing literature.
+First, we show our main results of running regression specification (2), and follow up with exploring heterogeneity in the impact of adoption of the technology.
+Second, we continue our analysis by investigating mechanisms driving the main results.
+Third, we conclude this section by evaluating the overall impact of the technology at the sector level, and discussing how our results link back to the existing literature.